Advertiser Disclosure

 While it has been customary for restaurants to accept credit cards via traditional stations, times are changing, so you may want to think about new means of accepting payments.

-The coronavirus pandemic has put a premium on anything that makes the checkout process quicker and cleaner.
+The COVID era may be fading, but it has altered consumers’ expectations when it comes to payment options.
 With NFC payments, the customer’s card doesn’t have to touch a surface for the transaction to be made.
 Using a wireless NFC-enabled terminal can be a good way to put the customer at ease.
 Likewise, self-ordering kiosks and QR code payments all comport with the times and are likely to become even more common.

 Mobile, handheld card readers have another advantage that may not be obvious at first.
 When a customer’s card is taken from the table to be processed, it presents an opportunity for someone to steal the card’s information.
 When a mobile card reader is brought to the table for the customer to use themselves (as has been customary in Canada for years now), that point of vulnerability is eliminated.